Sir William Robertson Academy: Secondary modern school

 Sir William Robertson Academy is named after Field Marshal William Robertson, born in Welbourn, who served in the First World War.

 The school was to open as Leadenham County Secondary Modern School.
 The name change to William Robertson took place on Wednesday 30 November 1960, at a meeting of Kesteven Education Committee in Sleaford.

 It opened on 5 January 1961, with HORSA buildings.
 The first head was educated in Grantham, who was a flight lieutenant in the RAF during the war.
 It was officially opened on Tuesday 17 October 1961 by Brian Robertson, 1st Baron Robertson of Oakridge.
+The school was to be built for 450 children.

 The school was to be three form entry.
 There were new buildings in the mid-1960s.
 The school was to cost £74,767.
 The deputy headteacher, Mr Padgett, became the first headteacher of the new secondary modern at Billinghay, in 1963.
 From September 1964 it worked with Grantham College to teach commercial subjects for one day a week.

+Evening courses were taught, which was later known as the Welbourn Adult Education Centre, later run by John Halpin.
+In 1971 there were 350 at the school.

 Comprehensive

+It became a comprehensive in September 1975.
+Comprehensive schools were discussed in 1969 and 1970, but not everyone agreed.
+It was proposed that the school could become a 11-18 coeducational comprehensive school, with 1,000 children.

+By August 1977 the headteacher was facing accusations from Leadenham parish council that schoolchildren were 'educationally deprived'.
+Parents were looking at moving their children to different schools.
+The school offered seven A-level courses, two of which were 'academic'.
+For the first four years, it was not comprehensive, by intake.

+In 1977 one of the school governors was Mrs Jean Wootton of Horbling, the chairman of the education committee of the county council.

+The school was given permission in January 1980 to establish an experimental sixth form, for four years.
+The first set of O-level exams taken by a comprehensive intake were taken in 1980.

+In 1985 closure of the school was discussed, due to low numbers attending.

+There were 380 at the school in 1989.
+In June 1990 it built a replica Iron Age mud hut, overseen by History teacher Tony Sanderson.
+In January 1991 it formed a company Welro Engineering, to make working models of engineering parts.

+The school became grant maintained in September 1993, after parents were balloted in October 1992.
+On Wednesday 4 November 1992 the school was filmed by the BBC for the 'North of Westminster' series, broadcast on November 8, 1992, in connection with grant-maintained status.

+In 1993 there were 326 at the school.
+Only 40 children entered the school in 1992, it was typically around 66.

-It became a comprehensive around 1975.
+It became an academy in October 2012.